Herseninstituut/FYD_Matlab/README.md

 <img src="https://github.com/Herseninstituut/FYD_Matlab/blob/master/excel.png" >

 When your list is complete, generate the json files with : **Generatejsonfiles.m** and the json files will be saved at the provided path locations.
+If you have done this correctly, your json files will automatically show up on the website.
+Be sure to register all your projects, datasets, subjects, conditions , stimuli, setups in the database befor you save the json files.
+Otherwise you will get foreign constraint errors.

 ***
 ## Find and Retrieve urls ##